Empok Nor

 "Empok Nor" is the 122nd episode of the television series Star Trek: Deep Space Nine, the 24th episode of the fifth season.
 The episode aired on television on May 19, 1997.
 The screenplay was written by Bryan Fuller and Hans Beimler, and it was directed by Mike Vejar.

 Set in the 24th century, the series follows the adventures of the crew of Deep Space Nine, a space station near the planet Bajor, as the Bajorans recover from a brutal decades-long occupation by the imperialistic Cardassians.
-In this episode, Miles O'Brien, Deep Space Nine's chief of operations, leads a team to the abandoned Cardassian space station Empok Nor to salvage equipment for Deep Space Nine.
-To accomplish this mission it is necessary to overcome booby traps, including two Cardassian soldiers lying in wait on the station to eliminate intruders.
+In this episode, Miles O'Brien, Deep Space Nines chief of operations, leads a team to the abandoned Cardassian space station Empok Nor to salvage equipment for Deep Space Nine.
+To accomplish this mission, it is necessary to overcome booby traps, including two Cardassian soldiers lying in wait on the station to eliminate intruders.